TheInvincibleRalph/Go-Documentary/Go documentary/http.md

-## Infomation contained in an Http Request (from a server perspective)
+## Information contained in an Http Request (from a server perspective)

 In Go, an `http.Request` provides various pieces of information about the incoming HTTP request.
 Here's a breakdown of what you can access: